-The 5 Best Pricing Gun On The Market – Cheap Reviews 2018
+The 5 Best Pricing Guns Reviews in 2019

 Gone are the days where retailers would scribble out hand-written prices on little tickets.
 Now a whole range of special pricing guns can print out tags and labels at the speed of a soldier firing a machine gun.

-What is the best pricing gun on the market?
+What are the best price guns on the market?
 It depends on your needs really.
 It is surprising just how many different models there are for a relatively simple function.

 How many characters do you need?
 Do you need decimal places?
 Do you want to display the currency symbol e.g. $?
 Do you need to print more information than price alone?
 Let’s have a look at some....

 Table of Contents

 - 1. Monarch 925072 Pricemarker, Model 1131, 1 Line, 8 Characters/Line

 - 2. Monarch 925082 Pricemarker, Model 1136, 2-Line, 8 Characters Line